diyessi/Z0ftware/doc/output.md

  00003  0 00000 0 00003        HTR 3
 IR4 = 77776 (-2)
 ```
 This process will continue until 20 more words have been read.
 This makes 24 total words, two from the `LOAD` key plus the two iterations of the loop already performed.
+In `FUL` binary format, the record beyond addresses where the source stops will be empty, i.e. contain zeros, so the entire range of `00000` through `00027` will be overwritten, even though only `00000` through `00006` contain the program.
 ```
  00000  0 53400 4 00000        LXA 0,4
 >00001  0 70000 4 00002        CPY 2,4